r00t-3xp10it/redpill/lib/String-Obfuscation/readme.md

 #Encrypt Text using rot 4
-.\Convert-ROT47.ps1 -Text "This is an encrypted string!" -rot 4 -encrypt
+.\Convert-ROT47.ps1 -Text 'This is an encrypted string!' -rot 4 -Encrypt
 #Outputs:
 #    Rot Text
 #    --- ----